travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 we're looking into alternatives to VirtualBox that allow us to be a lot more flexible when it comes to running builds.

+We'll be enabling pull request testing again first thing in the morning, so we can keep a close idea on stability over the day.

 Love, the Travis team!